Zeighnab/DevOps_Project/4_MEAN_Stack_Application/readme.md

 # Deploying a MEAN Stack Web App on AWS

-We create an aws EC2 instance, named `project-MEAN`.
+We create an aws EC2 instance, named `Project-MEAN`.
 This will serve as the backbone of our application deployment

 ![](./img/mean1.PNG)